Who do our politicians work for? The public, or big business?

 (Marcial Boo, chief executive, Independent Parliamentary Standards Authority)

 Parliament Ltd was serialised in the Guardian.
-Revelations from the book were subsequently reported in the Sunday Times, Telegraph, Guardian, Daily Mail, Sun, Mirror, Buzzfeed, Politics Home, Business Insider, Private Eye and others.
-Martin has also appeared on TV and radio to discuss the book, including Radio 4’s Today programme.
+Revelations from the book were also picked up by the Sunday Times, Telegraph, Guardian, Daily Mail, Sun, Buzzfeed, Politics Home, Business Insider, Private Eye and others.
+I have also appeared on TV and radio to discuss the book, including Radio 4’s Today programme.